Victorian Govt unveils new initiative targeted at farmers

 “They are equipped to direct farmers to appropriate support services, and are also provided with mental health support as well, so that they aren’t taking on the emotional distress from their jobs.”

-to learn more from Toni Radcliffe – along with project delivery manager Shari Rankin and participating farmer Dianne Bowles – about the implementation of the Plan2Farm
+Hear more from Toni Radcliffe – along with participating farmer Dianne Bowles – about the implementation of the Plan2Farm project: